3rd Annual Foster City Novice Dragon Boat Race – June 11, 2017

-A dragonboat is a long boat with a dragon head and a tail, with 10 rows of 2 paddlers per row.
+A dragon boat is a long boat with a dragon head and a tail, with 10 rows of 2 paddlers per row.
 You see these boats practicing in the lagoons of Foster City.
-You see them on TV during the big Treasure Island race every September.
+You see them on TV during the big Northing California International Dragon Boat Festival every September.
 You see them on YouTube showing racing from all over the world!
 Now is your chance to actually try it!

 What is a Dragon Boat Team?

-A team is made up of 20 people in a boat, plus a drummer at the front and a steersperson at the back.
-Per the current racing regulations, each team needs to have 10 women and 10 men.
-But for the Foster City Novice Race, each team is only required to have a minimum of 16 paddlers.
-For a mixed team, minimum of 8 women needed.
-This is a NOVICE Race = this means that all members of the team can have only less than 10 practices in the last 6 months.
+A team is made up of 20 people in a boat (8 women and 12 men for a full mixed crew), plus a drummer at the front and a steersperson at the back.
+For the Foster City Novice Race, each team needs to have a minimum of 8 women and at least 18 paddlers.
+We will provide a drummer and steersperson for the race.
+This is a NOVICE Race, which means all members of the team can have only 10 practices or less in the last 6 months.
 Each team can have an exception of only up to 2 veteran (experienced) paddlers.
-The minimum age is 12 for junior paddlers.
-There is no maximum age, we have senior masters paddlers who are over 65 years old and counting!
+The minimum age is 12 and there is no maximum age as we have senior masters paddlers who are over 65 years old and counting!
 Everyone is WELCOME!

 What is a Dragon Boat Race?

 The standard local competitive race is 500 meters long.
 A race festival will run several heats (qualifying races) throughout the day.
 Each heat will have between 4-8 boats racing at the same time.
 Teams advance to the next heat based on placement.
-In a big race, there will be various categories for team to race in, such as mixed, womens-only, mens-only, college, highschool, corporate divisions.
+In a big race, there will be various categories for team to race in, such as mixed, women, open (men), college, high school, and corporate divisions.
 Most teams are recreational or competitive, racing various races throughout the year.